Differentiation In The Classroom: The 8 Strategies That Will Support Every Pupil To Reach A Good Standard

 Learners take what they hold in their working-memory and encode it into their long-term memory – a far more complicated process than I have made it sound here.

-From our long-term memory we can call upon this information as needed with very little effort– multiplication facts are a good example – and transfer them to our working memory to solve problems.
+From our long-term memory we can call upon this information as needed with very little effort – multiplication facts are a good example – and transfer them to our working memory to solve problems.

 Fluency then, is the process of retrieving information from our long-term memory with no effort from our working memory, freeing up valuable space in our working memory to give attention to other things.

-Differentiation of Ability
+Differentiation of ability

 When talking about ability, I am referring to an individual pupil’s capability to grasp new ideas and concepts.

-Read more on teaching for greater depth
+Read more on teaching for greater depth in maths.

-Differentiation of Attainment
+Differentiation of attainment

 When talking about attainment, I am referring to the differences between what pupils in the class know.